 For substrate use a material that can retain moisture.
 The substrate options we recommend are orchid bard, soil mixtures, coconut coir and cypress mulch.
 Make sure the substrate is insecticide and pesticide free.

-Basilisks are cold-blooded reptiles and need both warm and hot areas inside the tank to regulate their body temperature.
-Heating and lighting equipment will need to be placed at different locations to set up a basking area and warm areas.
+Basilisks are cold-blooded reptiles and need both warm and hot areas inside their tank to regulate their body temperature.
+Heating and lighting equipment will need to be placed at different locations to set up warm areas and a basking area.

 Overhead bulbs should be properly secured to prevent your lizard from getting skin burns if the bulb falls over.

 A standard day and night light cycle should be kept inside their enclosure.
 You can use any kind of regular aquarium lighting for their enclosure, or even LED strips if you wanted.
-In addition to standard lighting, your lizard needs to have UV rays.
-Adding a full-spectrum UV bulb should give them all the UV rays they need.
-A timer can be set up to keep the UV bulb on for 10-12 hours during the day.
+In addition to standard lighting, your lizard needs to have UVB rays.
+A UVB bulb should give them all the UV rays they need.
+A timer can be set up to keep the UVB bulb on for 10-12 hours during the day.